danielchg/danielchg.github.io/content/posts/troubleshooting-isolcpus/index.md

 Now that we have the workers configured with the `PerformanceProfile`, we can deploy a pod to run a DPDK application with CPU pinning.
 The below pod manifest is an example that deploys a `testpmd` container.

+It is important to highlight some aspects of the below Pod manifests:

+* In order to allow the scheduler to use the QoS, we have to set the same amount of `limits` and `resources` within the `.spec.containers.resources` .
+* The field `runtimeClassName` must be set with `performance-` plus the name of the `PerformanceProfile`.
+In this case the value is `performance-lowlatency`.
+* The annotations regarding the irq load balancing is important to ensure the pined CPUs will not run interruptions.

 ```yaml
 apiVersion: v1
 kind: Pod